legit-gaming/legit-gaming.github.io/HtmlRefresh.md

 HTML stands for HyperText Markup Language.
 It allows us to create websites!
 HTML is used for defining how a browser should display information.
 This is achieved through a standard set of tags, which tells the browser what to do with the text inside the tags.

 HTML works by creating a .html file (MyVideoGames.html for example).
 Within the .html file, you define your page using special html tags.
 Tags are the words between the greater than / less than brackets: <>.
-An example of a tag is <b>.
+An example of a tag is < b >.

-Every html file begins with <!DOCTYPE html> and will haven a beginning and ending <html> tag.
+Every html file begins with <!DOCTYPE html> and will haven a beginning and ending < html > tag.
 An example html file looks like:

-<!DOCTYPE html>
+/*<!DOCTYPE html>
 <html>
 <head>
 <title>My Videogames</title>